Technigo/project-business-site/README.md

 # Business Site

-My first project at Technigo bootcamp during the introdays.The assignment was to create a business-site containing a header with a hero-image, a input form that should be possible to submit and a Q&A that could show & hide answers of questions.
+Our first project at Technigo bootcamp during the introdays.The assignment was to create a business-site containing a header with a hero-image, a input form that should be possible to submit and a Q&A that could show & hide answers of questions.

 ## The problem